top of page

 Explore the Biomimicry Institute site for inspiration from the global network.

-Small & Vibrant - Punching Above Its Weight
+Small & Vibrant - Punching Well Above Its Weight

 Housed in the original shire building of 1868 in the hub town of East Gippsland, Bairnsdale, the gallery is a vital aspect of our regional tourism economy.
 Run by a dynamic trio of arts professionals, it kicks well above its weight by supporting local artists and indigenous culture, engaging the community, young people and artists in interpreting and promoting the distinct natural beauty of the region and its wildlife.
-Glass Artists Crystal Stubbs is Director assisted by photographer and media artist, Lisa Roberts.
+Glass Artists Crystal Stubbs is Director assisted by photographer and media artist, Lisa Roberts and a committed team.

 MAD Architects China/USA - Japan